Observation and investigation of the $T_{c\bar{c}1}(4430)^{+}$ structure in $B^{+} \to \psi(2S) K_{\text{S}}^{0} \pi^{+}$ decays

 The background-subtracted invariant-mass distributions for $\KS\pip$ ($m_{K\pi}$), $\psitwos\pip$ ($m_{\psi \pi}$) and $\psitwos\KS$ ($m_{\psi K}$) pairs are shown in Fig.~\ref{fig:Null}, together with the results of the fit considering only $\mbox{\Bp\to \psitwos\Kstarp}$ contributions.
 While the $\Kstarp$ model can describe the $m_{K\pi}$ and $m_{\psi K}$ distributions well, the fit does not provide an adequate description of the $m_{\psi \pi}$ shape, especially in the range $4.2<m_{\psi \pi}<4.7\gevcc$.
 Adding more $\Kstarp$ resonances or nonresonant $\KS\pip$ contributions does not significantly improve the fit quality in this region.

 The unidentified structure in the $m_{\psi \pi}$ spectrum (in the following referred to as structure $X$) is investigated by adding a $\psitwos \pip$ component to the $\Kstarp$ amplitudes.
+In the coherent sum of the $\Kstarp$ and $\psitwos \pip$ amplitudes, the muon helicity reference frames are aligned by applying a rotation that depends on the four independent variables $m_{K\pi}$, $\cos \theta_{\Kstar}$, $\cos \theta_{\psi}$ and $\phi$~\cite{LHCB-PAPER-2015-029}.
 A model-independent approach is employed to describe the $X$ invariant-mass distribution, with a cubic spline interpolation of the amplitudes at six fixed $m_{\psi\pi}$ values chosen equidistantly in the range $[4.2, 4.7]\gevcc$.
 The complex amplitudes at six fixed $m_{\psi\pi}$ values, with the orbital angular momentum between $\psitwos$ and $\pip$ fixed to zero, describe the data well.
 The projection of the fit on the $m_{\psi\pi}$ distribution is shown on the left side of Fig.~\ref{fig:model-independent}.
 The corresponding amplitudes in the complex plane (the Argand diagram~\cite{osti_4492200}) are presented on the right side of Fig.~\ref{fig:model-independent}, revealing a circular phase shift as a function of $m_{\psi\pi}$ from lower to higher $\psitwos\pip$ masses, suggesting that the $X$ structure is unlikely to be caused by statistical fluctuations in data.
 Counter-clockwise evolution with mass is consistent with a resonant behavior but could also originate from other physical effects, such as triangle singularity~\cite{Guo:2019twa, Nakamura:2019btl}.